bibleexchange/courses/revelation/rev-054-740_three-revelations-of-who-god-is.md

 Interestingly, in the N.T., Alleluia/Hallelujah can only be found here in Revelation 19.
 The Greek word "allelouia" is imperative just as the Hebrew word "halal".
 Alleluia is a command to Praise the Lord (Jah)!
 It is an adoring exclamation&mdash;HALLELUJAH!

-####Salvation

-####Glory

-####Honour

-####Power
+#### Salvation

+#### Glory

+#### Honour

+#### Power

-###He is the Reason Why We Sing
+### He is the Reason Why We Sing

-####His Judgments are True
+#### His Judgments are True

-2 For true and righteous are his judgments: for he hath judged the great whore, which did corrupt the earth with her fornication,
+> 2 For true and righteous are his judgments: for he hath judged the great whore, which did corrupt the earth with her fornication,

-####He Keeps His Promises
+#### He Keeps His Promises

-and hath avenged the blood of his servants at her hand.
+> and hath avenged the blood of his servants at her hand.
 3 And again they said, Alleluia.
 And her smoke rose up for ever and ever.

- saying, Amen; Alleluia.
-####He Reigns
+#### He Reigns
 saying, Alleluia: for the Lord God omnipotent reigneth.

 <bookmark id="second"/>
 ##The Bridegroom Who Will be Wed (vs. 7-10)

 The Lamb will be Wed

- 7 Let us be glad and rejoice, and give honour to him: for the marriage of the Lamb is come, and his wife hath made herself ready.
+> 7 Let us be glad and rejoice, and give honour to him: for the marriage of the Lamb is come, and his wife hath made herself ready.
 8 And to her was granted that she should be arrayed in fine linen, clean and white: for the fine linen is the righteousness of saints.
 9 And he saith unto me, Write, Blessed are they which are called unto the marriage supper of the Lamb.
 And he saith unto me, These are the true sayings of God.
 10 And I fell at his feet to worship him.
 And he said unto me, See thou do it not: I am thy fellowservant, and of thy brethren that have the testimony of Jesus: worship God: for the testimony of Jesus is the spirit of prophecy.

 <bookmark id="third"/>
-##The Lion Who will Return in Judgment (vs. 11-21)
+## The Lion Who will Return in Judgment (vs. 11-21)
-11 ¶ And I saw heaven opened, and behold a white horse; and he that sat upon him was called Faithful and True, and in righteousness he doth judge and make war.
+> 11 ¶ And I saw heaven opened, and behold a white horse; and he that sat upon him was called Faithful and True, and in righteousness he doth judge and make war.

->

-?The Mystery of His Name
+### The Mystery of His Name
  12  His eyes were as a flame of fire, and on his head were many crowns; and he had a name written, that no man knew, but he himself.

  (to his enemies: you don't even know me! (contrast on the cross, the sign written over His head!
 Mt 27:29 And when they had platted a crown of thorns, they put it upon his head, and a reed in his right hand: and they bowed the knee before him, and mocked him, saying, Hail, King of the Jews!
  Mt 27:37 And set up over his head his accusation written, THIS IS JESUS THE KING OF THE JEWS.)

  13 And he was clothed with a vesture dipped in blood: and his name is called The Word of God.